De-Feedback V1

 Can I have multiple plugin files or versions on my machine at once?

 Don't try it.
 Having multiple copies of this plugin — of the same or different version — on your machine simultaneously could crash it.
-Delete the current version before downloading or placing any new version on that machine.
+Delete the current version before downloading or installing any new version on that machine.
 We designed the licensing system to work with only one plugin file at a time.

 What does this plugin actually do?